Teaching is one of my greatest passions, but I used to be quite terrified of it.

 Take my ultimate skin type quiz and get to know your skin type & my botanical skincare recommendations.

-Do you have any experience with taking a plant-based beauty or herbalism class?
+Do you have any experience using plant-based skincare products?
 Feel free to share in the comment below!